 There are some circumstances in which a member of staff may be expected to share information about a student, for example when abuse is alleged or suspected.
 In such cases, individuals have a duty to pass information on without delay, but only to those with designated safeguarding responsibilities.
-If a child - or their parent(s) / carer(s) - make(s) a disclosure regarding abuse or neglect, the member of staff must follow safeguarding procedures.
+If a child - or their parent - makes a disclosure regarding abuse or neglect, the member of staff must follow safeguarding procedures.
 Staff must not promise confidentiality to a child or parent, but should give reassurance that the information will be treated sensitively.

-Use of Centre Resources (including access to the internet)
+Use of Centre resources (including access to the internet)

-Staff are expected to take care of all centre resources and to ensure that students do the same.
+Staff are expected to take care of all Centre resources and to ensure that students do the same.

-Red Balloon communications systems and equipment, including electronic mail and Internet systems, along with their associated hardware and software, are intended for official and authorised purposes.
-Headteachers may authorise personal use provided that such use:
+RBET Norfolk communications systems and equipment, including electronic mail and Internet systems, along with their associated hardware and software, are intended for official and authorised purposes.
+The Headteacher may authorise personal use provided that such use:

-- does not interfere with the performance of professional duties; - is of reasonable duration and frequency; - does not overburden the system or create any additional expense to the centre.
+- does not interfere with the performance of professional duties; - is of reasonable duration and frequency; - does not overburden the system or create any additional expense to the Centre.

-Headteachers must consider carefully and make informed professional judgement re discretionary use for any other purpose.
+The Headteacher must consider carefully and make informed professional judgement re discretionary use for any other purpose.